amaccarini/Modelica-PhD-course/index.md

   name: Just the Class
 ---

-# Modelica-based simulation of building energy systems
+# Modelica-based simulation of building and district energy systems
 {: .fs-7 .mb-2 }
 {{ site.tagline }}
 {: .fs-6 .fw-300 }

+On October 18-19-20, BUILD - Department of the Built Environment will organize the 3rd edition of the PhD course entitled “Modelica-based simulation of building and district energy systems”

 This course aims to present latest developments in modeling and simulation of building and district energy systems based on Modelica modeling language.
 Modelica is an open-source language that features ease of use, visual design of models with combination of Lego-like predefined blocks, ability to define model libraries with reusable components, and support for modeling and simulation of complex applications involving parts from different engineering domains.